Budgeting can stretch a tight income and protect a large fortune. It’s one of the smartest financial moves you can make.

 Everyone has monthly bills to pay.
 However, with some basic budget planning, it’s a lot easier to make room for them.

 Optimize your monthly budget by analyzing your expenses from top to bottom and allocating money into areas of need.
 Remember to cut out unnecessary expenses.
-Services like Trim or Truebill can also automatically identify areas where you should do this.
+Services like Trim or Rocket Money (formerly Truebill) can also automatically identify areas where you should do this.

 How can I limit weekly spending?

 Use a weekly budget template to control weekly spending and prevent credit card debt.
 Set a budget at the beginning of the week and make sure not to spend more than you’ve allotted.
 If you go over budget, pull from other areas before tapping into credit.

 Should I use a weekly budget planner?